-It is expected that the students attend and participate in classes, find information on websites, read class handouts and the recommended chapters identified in the textbooks.
-These learning resources are the basis for successfully understanding and completing assignments, participating in class and team discussions, and demonstrating a general understanding the course material and key learning outcomes.
+It is expected that the students attend and participate in classes, find information on websites, read class handouts.
+Other recommended readings will be identified in text and reference books.
+These learning resources are the basis for successfully understanding and completing assignments, participating in class and team discussions, and demonstrating a general understanding of the course material and key learning outcomes.

-Textbooks and Learning Materials:
+Textbooks, Reference, and Learning Materials:

-SMP - Successful Project Management, 7th edition.
+Successful Project Management, 7th edition.
 Jack Gido, Jim Clements, Rose Baker.

-SHOPP - Architecture Student's Handbook of Professional Practice 15th edition.
-CSI - The CSI Construction Contract Administration Practice Guide.
-John Wiley & Sons
+Architecture Student's Handbook of Professional Practice 15th edition.